Thomas Nail

-Thomas Nail is a Professor of Philosophy at The University of Denver.
+Thomas Nail (born 15 December 1979) is an American philosopher who is a professor of Philosophy at the University of Denver.

 Biography

 Nail received a B.A in philosophy from the University of North Texas, and a Ph.D. from the University of Oregon.
 His dissertation was on the theme of political revolution in the work of French philosophers Gilles Deleuze and Félix Guattari and the Zapatista uprising in Chiapas, Mexico.
 This research was the foundation of his first book, Returning to Revolution: Deleuze, Guattari, and Zapatismo, published in 2012.

 Philosophy

 Nail has written on the philosophy of movement, which he defines as “the analysis of diverse phenomena across social, aesthetic, scientific, and ontological domains from the primary perspective of motion.”
 He argues that the philosophy of motion is a unique kind of philosophical methodology.
 It is related to process philosophy but is distinct from Whitehead's discontinuous "occasions" and from Bergson's vitalism.
 “The difference between simply describing the motion of things, which almost every philosopher and even layperson has done, and the philosophy of movement is the degree to which movement plays an analytically primary role in the description.”

 From the perspective of movement, according to Nail, all seemingly discrete bodies are the result of moving flows of matter that continually fold themselves up in various patterns or what he calls “fields of motion.”
 Nail's philosophy of movement provides a conceptual framework for the study of these patterns of motion through history.

 Nail, however, also claims his philosophy of movement is not a metaphysical theory of reality in itself.
 Instead, he describes it as a practical and historical methodology oriented by the unprecedented scale and scope of global mobility in the early 21st century.
 In particular, he names four major historical conditions that situate his thought: mass migration, digital media, quantum physics, and climate change.
 He therefore describes his philosophy as a “history of the present.”

 Nail also describes his work as loosely part of the recent philosophical tradition of new materialism.
 The term “new materialism” has been applied to numerous and divergent philosophies including speculative realists, object-oriented ontologists, and neo-vitalists who all share in common some version of non-anthropocentric realism.
 However, Nail's work does not fit into any of these camps.
 His philosophy of movement instead offers a different kind of new materialism insofar as it focuses on the pedetic/indeterministic motion of matter and its various kinetic patterns.
 His philosophy is also unique among new materialists, excluding those within archaeology, because of its strongly historical methodology.